gereon-t/trajectopy-core/README.md

 ## Aligning Trajectories

 The trajectories to be compared could be defined in different coordinate systems and/or refer to different positions on the same platform due to different mounting positions.
 There may also be a small synchronization offset.
 To solve this problem, trajectopy provides functionality to align two trajectories using least squares adjustment theory.
 This allows estimation of up to 11 parameters, all of which can be turned on or off individually to tailor the alignment to the sensor modalities.
-The alignment settings can be found in the right-click trajectory settings.

 ### Alignment Settings